Dana Brunetti

-Dana Brunetti (born June 11, 1973) is an American media executive, film producer, entrepreneur and co-founder and chief content officer of Cavalry Media.
+Dana Brunetti (born June 11, 1973) is an American media executive, film producer and entrepreneur.

 Brunetti has been nominated for two Academy Awards for producing The Social Network and Captain Phillips and five Emmy Awards for producing the Netflix series House of Cards.

 Early life

 Brunetti grew up in Covington, Virginia, and attended secondary school at Alleghany High School.
 As a child, Brunetti delivered morning and evening editions of his local newspaper.

 He joined the U.S. Coast Guard in 1992 and served until 1995.
 During his enlistment, Brunetti moved to New York.
 He met actor Kevin Spacey through a chance introduction from a mutual friend while Brunetti was working at a start up digital wireless network company.

 Career

 Early career

 Shortly after meeting each other in 1997, Spacey hired Brunetti as his executive assistant.
 Brunetti worked with Spacey through several feature films, such as American Beauty (1999) and The Shipping News (2001).

 In 2001, Brunetti transformed Spacey's Trigger Street Productions website, TriggerStreet.com, originally a static homepage for Trigger Street Productions, into a platform for aspiring filmmakers.
 The site was a place for users to submit screenplays and short films for feedback from other members.
 TriggerStreet.com was relaunched in 2002 as an early social media site, hosting member profiles, providing member ratings of submitted work and interactive forums.
 TriggerStreet steadily gained users resulting in it being named one of the top 50 best websites of 2004 by Time magazine.
 The site became known as TriggerStreet Labs and expanded to include short story submissions, it closed down in 2015.

 Soon after the launch of the new TriggerStreet.com, Brunetti started working as a motion picture producer.